Planning

 Planning is the process of thinking regarding the activities required to achieve a desired goal.
 Planning is based on foresight, the fundamental capacity for mental time travel.
-The evolution of forethought, the capacity to think ahead, is considered to have been a prime mover in human evolution.
+Some researchers regard the evolution of forethought - the capacity to think ahead - as a prime mover in human evolution.

 Planning is a fundamental property of intelligent behavior.
-It involves the use of logic and imagination to visualise not only a desired end result, but the steps necessary to achieve that result.
+It involves the use of logic and imagination to visualize not only a desired result, but the steps necessary to achieve that result.

 An important aspect of planning is its relationship to forecasting.
 Forecasting aims to predict what the future will look like, while planning imagines what the future could look like.